-NDORMS is headed by Professor Andrew Carr, with around 400 staff including 80 post-graduate students, and more than 30 professors, several university lecturers, and senior researchers personally supported by prestigious awards.
+NDORMS is headed by Professor Andrew Carr, we have about 500 staff including 100 post-graduate students, and more than 30 professors, several university lecturers, and senior researchers personally supported by prestigious awards.

 The research covers a broad range of areas, including orthopaedic surgery, inflammation, immunology, rheumatology, medical statistics, epidemiology, and clinical trials.